pokitto/pokitto.github.io/start/learn/quickstart/step2.md

 ![hello world](/assets/images/learn/emulator.png)

 Now you have run your first program under the Pokitto HW emulator!
+The emulator runs the same binary file as the real HW.
+The binary file was made with the "Build & run" command before.

 [Next step]({{site.url}}{{site.baseurl}}/start/learn/quickstart/step3)